gliterd/flysystem-backblaze/README.md

 ```
 ## *ApplicationKey is not supported yet, please use MasterKey only*

+## Doccumentation
+Here is the [complete guide](https://flysystem.thephpleague.com/docs/usage/filesystem-api/) of all available options.

 ## Change log

 Please see [CHANGELOG](CHANGELOG.md) for more information what has changed recently.